What We’ll Cover:

 It’s not enough to just find individual keywords and keyword combinations within the search input terms and connect them to the websites containing the same phrases.
 To classify the user search accurately, you need to determine the rationale behind the request.

-These search queries can be broken down into three distinct search categories—informational, navigational, and transactional.
+These search queries can be broken down into four distinct search categories: informational, navigational, transactional, and commercial.

 Information-oriented searches can encompass a variety of different keyword sequences.
 They can be submitted not only in question form—for example, “How do I renew my passport?”—but also as a simple phrase like “renewing passport.”

 Navigation-oriented searches target a certain type of website and use the search engine to navigate there.
 The user is not looking for a specific product or company or trying to complete a purchase.
-They just want to visit a particular type of website and use the search engine to navigate there.
+They are looking for a type of website and use the search engine as a guide to navigate to the site they’re looking for.

-This takes place during the “Consideration” stage of the buying cycle, when the leads are lukewarm.
+This takes place during the Consideration stage of the buying cycle when the leads are lukewarm.
+Types of content that benefit from navigational keywords include landing pages, case studies, ebooks, and webinars.

 Examples of navigation-driven keywords include terms like “Microsoft,” “San Diego Museum of Art,” and “New Balance Running Shoes.”
 By performing searches like these, users are attempting to reach websites or targeted subpages of brands and businesses.